-If you still come up empty-handed, try one of the big guys: eBay or Amazon.
-Just be mindful of expiration dates and product consistency.
-Don't buy anything if the formula looks lumpy or the liquid has separated.
+If you choose to look on sites like eBay or Amazon, make sure you thoroughly check the product.
+Be mindful of expiration dates and product consistency and avoid anything if the formula looks lumpy or the liquid has separated.

 Ask your friends.
 Seriously.
 If you really are in love with the product, one of your girlfriends probably tried it herself.
 If you're lucky, she won't be as attached to it and will gladly hand over the coveted cosmetic.
 It also never hurts to make friends with your cosmetic counter sales associate.
 If they've been with the brand for a long time, they may have a personal stock of products that they don't use.
 At the very least, a friendly salesperson might have an old box of samples that can hold you over for a little bit.